redstonerodent/continuousEngine/README.md

 ### To play AIs against each other

-`continuous-battlecode run -g game player_files [player_files ...] [-a args ...]`
+`continuous-battlecode run -g game player_files [player_files ...] [-f file] [-a args ...]`

 Each entry in `player_files` should be a file in the current directory with a subclass of `PlayerTemplate` named `Player`.
 This class must implement `make_move`, which returns a move as a dictionary, and may implement `on_move`, which is called after each move.
 Each move also updates `Player.game`.
 I suggest starting from a copy of `battlecode/example<game>player.py`.

 `player_files` are assigned teams in the order they're listed.
 This typically means the turn order is the order they're listed.

 This will save the game in a `saves` subdirectory of the current directory, and will print the name of the saved file.
+You can specify the file with `-f`; otherwise it is automatically generated.

 ### To watch a saved game